stevejay/middleengine-website/src/posts/2021-12-30-recreating-the-d3-axis-component-in-react.md

 ## Conclusion

-react-spring is an excellent library to use to animate data visualisations that are rendered using React.
+The react-spring library is excellent for animating data visualisations that are rendered using React.
 I was able to use it to create a React-rendered version of the D3 axis component.
 The techniques used to create the React axis should translate well to the other chart components, such as the bars in a bar chart.
-I did find an issue with how exiting components animate when the transition to a new state is interrupted.
-However, the issue is unlikely to be of concern in normal usage.
+I did find an issue with how exiting components animate when the transition to a new state is interrupted, but the issue is unlikely to be of concern in normal usage.

 ---

 ## Changelog

 - 2021-12-30 Initial version
+- 2022-06-21 Minor rewordings